Filter by:

 The Way to the Western Sea Lewis and Clark across the Continent

-• there with Black Moccasin, the man Clark and he had recognized a month earlier as the head man of the town.
-He
+• Lewis held productive talks there with Black Moccasin, the man Clark and he had recognized a month earlier as the head man of the town.

 • N.D.